rwst/LitBall/doc/using.rst

  - LitBall handles small topics easily, we use it all the time for biocuration.
 The more general your keywords become, the more papers will pass automatic filtering.
 As soon as you are presented, during supervised filtering, with more than a few hundred choices, you either need to consider negative ("forbidden") keywords, or you will need unsustainable time to sort things out.

+Choice of query type
+^^^^^^^^^^^^^^^^^^^^
+There are at the moment two types of queries available:

+ - Interleaved Snowballing: input a keyphrase list or logical expression containing key phrases.
+These are used to filter papers from backward/forward snowballing rounds, together with manual supervised filtering steps.
+This is the default.

+ - Expression Search: input a keyphrase list or logical expression containing key phrases to download all matching article details from Semantic Scholar. *This requires an S2 API key*.
+Paper details count as "accepted" and can be viewed / annotated / exported.

 Keyphrase lists / Expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 There are two ways search patterns can be specified: